opcode81/completion-fine-tuning/README.md

 pip install -r requirements.txt
 ```

-Third, make sure you are logged to HuggingFace Hub and Weights & Biases
+Third, make sure you are logged to HuggingFace Hub

 ```
 huggingface-cli login
-wandb login
 ```

 2. Next, take a look at the `train.py` script to get an understanding of how it works.
 In short, the script does the following: